nikkijuk/vaadin-playground/README.md

 It never stops.
 There's no single superior solution.
 Set your goals and see what fits to you.

+# JVM tools in Linux

-# In case you need JVM tools in Linux to experiments by yourself
+In case you need JVM tools in Linux to experiments by yourself

 Install SDKMAN